chef/chef-server/README.md

 ##### Running Integration Tests

 `rebar skip_deps=true ct`

-By default, 'master' of enterprise-chef-server-schema will be used in tests that require the schema.

-In order to use a specific schema tag or branch, specify it by name in an environment variable:

-`EC_SCHEMA_VERSION=my/branch rebar skip_deps=true ct`

-Note that if you push changes to the schema branch you will need to delete it from itest dependencices directory for your tests in order to see the updates.
-For example:

-`rm -rf apps/oc_chef_wm/itest/common/deps/enterprise-chef-server-schema`

 You can see the output of test results by open the itest index files in your browser for the `oc_chef_authz`, `chef_db`, and `oc_chef_wm` apps: